taufik-nurrohman/arch/README.md

 Notes
 -----

 Think of this project as your home folder.
 Configuration files are intended only to decorate the `openbox` and `tint2` (and also to set the wallpaper).
 Application styles are mostly not handled by these files.
 You have to find the right theme to be combined with this dark color scheme.
-I would recommend [Equilux](https://www.opendesktop.org/s/Gnome/p/1182169) for the theme and [Tela Dark](https://www.opendesktop.org/s/Gnome/p/1279924) for the icons.
+I would recommend [Material](https://www.opendesktop.org/s/Gnome/p/1316887) or [Equilux](https://www.opendesktop.org/s/Gnome/p/1182169) for the theme and [Tela Dark](https://www.opendesktop.org/s/Gnome/p/1279924) for the icons.

 Copy and paste the files to your home folder.